cosmobiosis/HTAP-python/readme.md

 Testers exposes basic usage of API for lstore database.

-API exposed is within the top level Query abstraction layer while I decided to use four abstraction layers in total.
+API exposed for tester and user-usage is within the top level Query abstraction layer while I decided to use four abstraction layers in total.

 These four abstraction layers are: Query->Table(manage logic and index)->Cache(Manage in-memory Pages)->Disk Helper(Manage interaction with durable in-disk files)